MorenoMiguelES/CD-computdynamics/INSTALL.md

 For further support, get in touch with your instructor.

 Option 2) As an alternative, an Ubuntu virtual machine can be used.
 To set up the virtual machine, see [Ubuntu Virtual Machine Using VirtualBox](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview).
 Then, inside the ubuntu virtual machine follows the instruction for conda installation (see Linux installation).
 For further support, get in touch with your instructor.

+## Common: Paraview

+To visualize the result of a simulation, Paraview needs to be installed and used: [https://www.paraview.org/download/](https://www.paraview.org/download/)